In Java, a static method cannot be abstract. Doing so will cause compilation errors.

 What will happen if a static method is made abstract?

 Assuming we make a static method abstract.
-Then that method will be as:
+Then that method will be written as:

 public abstract static void func();

-- Scenario 1: When a method is described as abstract, using the abstract type modifier, it becomes as the subclass responsibility to give its implementation because they have no implementation specified in the super-class.
+- Scenario 1: When a method is described as abstract by using the abstract type modifier, it becomes responsibility of the subclass to implement it because they have no specified implementation in the super-class.
 Thus, a subclass must override them to provide method definition.

-- Scenario 2: Now when a method is described as static, it makes it clear that this static method cannot be overridden by any subclass (It makes the static method hidden).
-So a static method cannot be overridden by the subclass, as static members are compile-time elements and overriding them will make it runtime elements (Runtime Polymorphism).
+- Scenario 2: Now when a method is described as static, it makes it clear that this static method cannot be overridden by any subclass (It makes the static method hidden) as static members are compile-time elements and overriding them will make it runtime elements (Runtime Polymorphism).

 public static void func();